DravenALG/ReSTE/README.md

 ## Citation

-If you use our code or models in your research, please cite our paper with (will be update later)
+If you use our code or models in your research, please cite our paper with [will be update later].